anarkia7115/TaggerOne/README.md

 The found mentions of chemicals will be written to /tmp/pubtatorExample.annotated.txt, as well in the Pubtator format.

-The tool allows as web BioC fromat for inpt and output
+The tool allows as well BioC format for inpt and output
 ```
 ./ProcessText.sh Pubtator output/model_BC5CDRC.bin /tmp/pubtatorExample.txt /tmp/pubtatorExample.annotated.txt
 ```